-Shipyard workers are also at a heightened risk of developing an asbestos-related illness.
-Workers who painted minesweepers, installed insulation, carried out regular maintenance, performed electrical work, and worked as plumbers or pipefitters were exposed to asbestos fibers each day that they went to work.
+Shipyard workers are also at a high risk of developing an asbestos-related illness.
+Workers who painted minesweepers, installed insulation, carried out regular maintenance, performed electrical work, and worked as plumbers or pipefitters were exposed to asbestos fibers each day at work.

-If you or a loved one worked on or around minesweepers, it’s crucial to seek to routine medical care, and make sure your physician is aware of possible asbestos exposure.
+If you or a loved one worked on or around minesweepers, seek routine medical care and make sure your physician is aware of possible asbestos exposure.

 Helpful Resources for Veterans

 Remember, if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for significant compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 If you need additional assistance, contact us toll-free at 800-793-4540.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger

 Paul Danziger grew up in Houston, Texas and earned a law degree from Northwestern University School of Law in Chicago.
 For over 25 years years he has focused on representing mesothelioma cancer victims and others hurt by asbestos exposure.
 Paul and his law firm have represented thousands of people diagnosed with mesothelioma, asbestosis, and lung cancer, recovering significant compensation for injured clients.
 Every client is extremely important to Paul and he will take every call from clients who want to speak with him.
 Paul and his law firm handle mesothelioma cases throughout the United States.